Before You Apply

 It’s never too early to start planning.

 Early preparation is the key to a smooth (and successful!) application and admission process.
-The number of applicants to our program has grown dramatically to more than 1,000 in recent years.
+The number of applicants to our program has grown dramatically to around 800 in recent years.
 We’re limited by space and resources to accepting 60 students annually.

 The UIC Department of Physical Therapy looks for well-qualified students with talents and backgrounds that bring diversity to our program.
 We consider any applicant who submits a complete application by the deadline date and meets the minimum requirements.